-A Limited Liability Company in Finland is also known as osakeyhtiö (Oy), and it is the most usual form a small or medium-sized company can take.
-If you are interested to open a limited liability company in Finland, you are welcome to get in touch with our company formation agents.
-They can help you in incorporating a limited liability company in Finland.
+A limited liability company in Finland, also known as osakeyhtiö (Oy), is the most usual form a small or medium-sized company can take.
+If you are interested in opening a limited liability company in Finland, you are welcome to get in touch with our company formation agents.
+They can help you with incorporating a limited liability company in Finland.

 Registration of an LLC in Finland